Annibale Maria di Francia: Early life

-Student
+Education

 Young Francia proved to be of high intelligence and had a poetic disposition.
 When he was fifteen years old he continued his studies under the tutelage of the famous Sicilian poet Felice Bisazza.
 He looked to a brilliant and secure career as a writer and poet but chose the religious life.

 He was only seventeen, when as he was at prayer in front of the Blessed Sacrament, he was given the "revelation of Rogate", that is, he deeply felt that vocations in the church only come through prayer.
 Later on he found in the Gospel the very words of Jesus commanding such prayer: "Beg the harvest master to send out laborers to gather his harvest".
 (Mt 9:38; Lk 10:2).
 These words became the main source of inspiration for his life and the charism which led his apostolate.

-On July 11, 1909, he wrote to Pope Pius X: "From my youth I have devoted myself to the words of the Gospel: Pray therefore the Lord of the Harvest...In my charitable institutions, orphans, poor, priests and nuns, all pray incessantly to the loving Hearts of Jesus and Mary, to the Patriarch St. Joseph and to the Apostles, that they may provide the Holy Church with numerous and chosen laborers for the harvest of souls".
+On 11 July 1909 he wrote to Pope Pius X: "From my youth I have devoted myself to the words of the Gospel: Pray therefore the Lord of the Harvest ...
+In my charitable institutions, orphans, poor, priests and nuns, all pray incessantly to the loving Hearts of Jesus and Mary, to the Patriarch St. Joseph and to the Apostles, that they may provide the Holy Church with numerous and chosen laborers for the harvest of souls".

-When, on December 8, 1869, he was given the clerical garb, he soon began putting his talents to work and became a well received preacher.
+When, on 8 December 1869 he was given the clerical garb, he soon began putting his talents to work and became a well received preacher.
 People, especially the simple and those from the lower classes, loved to listen to him because of the clarity of his sermons.

-Because of his intense ardor for the Blessed Virgin of Mount Carmel, he sought to enter the Discalced Carmelites.
+Because of his intense ardor for Our Lady of Mount Carmel, he sought to enter the Discalced Carmelites.
 Upon discovering this, Archbishop Giuseppe Guarino discouraged him in his ideas, but encouraged him rather to stay in Avignone to continue working with the poor.
-For this reason, Francia entered the Third Order Carmelites.
+For this reason, Francia entered the Carmelite Third Order.

-Priest of God and Servant of His People
+Priesthood

 Once his theological studies were completed he was ordained a priest on 16 March 1878 in the church of the Spirito Santo.

-A few months before his ordination, when he was still deacon, he met a poor blind beggar, Francesco Zancone, who "providentially" led him to discover a world unknown to him: "Le Case Avignone" (The Avignone squatters), in the outskirts of Messina.
+A few months before his ordination, when he was still deacon, he met a poor blind beggar, Francesco Zancone, who providentially led him to discover a world unknown to him: Le Case Avignone ("The Avignone squatters"), in the outskirts of Messina.
 It was to be his new field of apostolate.
 He defined this as the "spirit of a twofold charity: the evangelization of and the care for the poor".
 Together with the intuition of the "Rogate", this spirit of charity would be the characteristic of his life.